 - Instead of dried fruit, make a broccoli salad with fresh fruit like grapes or apples

 Keto/Low Carb- to bring the carbs from 12 net carbs per serving down to 3, do these easy swaps.
-Leave the raisins out entirely, use a keto-friendly no sugar mayo like Sir Kensington’s or Primal Kitchen, and instead of sugar, swap the sweetener for 2-3 Tbsp erythritol or monk fruit.
+Leave the raisins out entirely, use a keto-friendly no sugar mayo like Sir Kensington's or Primal Kitchen, and instead of sugar, swap the sweetener for 2-3 tablespoon erythritol or monk fruit.

-Paleo / Whole 30 – skip the raisins since they have added sugar, you could swap them with a paleo-friendly fruit whether it be fresh or dried as long as it doesn’t have sugar.
-Don’t add the cheese, use a no-sugar paleo-approved mayo like Primal Kitchen, and instead of sugar, swap the sweetener for 2-3 Tbsp of paleo-approved sweetener (or don’t use sweetener at all).
+Paleo / Whole 30 - skip the raisins since they have added sugar, you could swap them with a paleo-friendly fruit whether it be fresh or dried as long as it doesn't have sugar.
+Don't add the cheese, use a no-sugar paleo-approved mayo like Primal Kitchen, and instead of sugar, swap the sweetener for 2-3 tablespoon of paleo-approved sweetener (or don't use sweetener at all).

 Vegetarian or vegan?
 To make this cold cauliflower broccoli salad recipe vegetarian or vegan, use vegan cheese or don't add it at all, leave the bacon out or use a vegan/vegetarian substitute, maybe even mix a little nutritional yeast in?
 (I have not tried that but I love nutritional yeast!), and use a dairy-free mayo.

-How to Make Broccoli Cauliflower Salad
+How to make Cauliflower Broccoli Salad

 To make this delicious broccoli cauliflower salad recipe, you'll want to start by making the salad dressing.
 This is a mayo based dressing and you wouldn't even know it had mayo in it since you can't taste it at all!